scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Fallen

+- often mistaken as a demon or follower of demons
+- distinct from humans, belonged to a nation crushed early in the empire
+- wanderers without a home

 - **Starting Wounds:** 3
 - **Move/Sprint:** 4/2
 - **Attribute Bonuses:** +1 Charisma, +1 Willpower, -1 Strength
+- **Lifespan:** 150 years

 ##### Devil Blood